 If the addressed resource is an <AE> resource representing the IPE by its labels attribute, the Hosting CSE shall find resources using the Filter Criteria.
 When the Hosting CSE finds no match, the Hosting CSE shall check the filterUsage element.
 If the filterUsage element is set to "IPE On-demand Discovery", then the Hosting CSE shall send the Notify request to the IPE to trigger external discovery procedure (see clause 7.5.1.2.8 for more details).
 If the Hosting CSE receives successful Notify response, the Hosting CSE shall find resources among the resources on the Hosting CSE listed in the Notify response using the Filter Criteria and check the Originator's "Discover" privilege.
 If the Hosting CSE receives an unsuccessful Notify response from the IPE, then the Hosting CSE shall use the same Response Status Code in the response to the Originator.

 In Recv-6.7, the Receiver shall include addresses for all the found resources in the CSE-relative resource identifier format.

+If the Receiver has limited the result due to some system policy, then it may indicate the same by setting Content Status response primitive parameter to PARTIAL_CONTENT and it shall include the Content Offset in the response primitive parameter to indicate the originator from where to start next search.

 The Receiver shall perform Recv-6.8 and the procedure is terminated.

 -----------------------End of change 1---------------------------------------------

-Table 7.5.2-2: Elements used for response content